jhwhite/cloudformation-r-shiny/README.md

 ###Create KeyPair
 From your AWS console click the cube in the top left go to EC2 under the compute heading.

-Then in the right navigation click Key Pairs.
+Then in the left navigation click Key Pairs.

 Create a new Key Pair by clicking the Blue `Create Key Pair` button at the top.